 Literature search and study characteristics

 Figure 2 presents the methodological quality of the included studies.
-Most studies had low risk of bias in random sequence generation and all four studies reported information in allocation concealment had low risk of selection bias; however, three studies had high risk in blinding of participants and personnel and only one study reported the use of blinding in outcome assessment.
+Most studies had low risk of bias in random sequence generation and allocation concealment; however, three studies had high risk in blinding of participants and personnel and only one study reported the use of blinding in outcome assessment.
 All studies had low risk of bias in incomplete outcome data and selective reporting.

 Effect of physical activity on hepatic enzyme parameters

-Further categorizing studies according to the intervention duration, subgroup analysis showed that, regardless of the type of physical activity, keeping regular physical activity for more than 4 months can significantly improve hepatic enzyme level, while less than 4 months’ physical activity had no significant effect.
-(Fig. 4)
+Subgroup analysis according to intervention duration showed that, regardless of the type of physical activity, sustaining regular physical activity for >4 months could significantly improve hepatic enzyme levels, while <4 months’ physical activity had no significant effect (Fig. 4).

 Effect of physical activity on serum lipid parameters

-Eight, seven, seven, and eight studies had sufficient data for inclusion in meta analyses for total cholesterol (TC), triglycerides (TG), low-density lipoprotein cholesterol (LDL-C), and high-density lipoprotein cholesterol (HDL-C), respectively.
-There was no significant heterogeneity among these studies for all these four parameters (I²<50%).
-The pooled result showed that, compared with control group, participants who had regular physical activities were more likely to have slightly lower TC (SMD = -0.22, 95% CI: -0.34, -0.09) , TG (SMD = -0.18, 95% CI: -0.31, -0.06) and LDL-C (SMD = -0.26, 95% CI: -0.39, -0.13).
-Regarding to HDL-C, physical activity tended to increase the level of it compared with control, but the effect was insignificant (SMD = 0.07, 95% CI: -0.06, 0.19).
-(Fig. 5).
-In the subgroup analysis, taking resistance exercise alone can significantly reduce TC but with a small effect size (SMD = -0.31, 95% CI: -0.51, -0.10), while neither aerobic exercises alone nor combination of it with resistance exercise can improve TC.
-Heterogeneity between subgroups were not significant (p=0.71).
-As for TG, only resistance exercise alone can significantly reduce the level of it, with small effect size (SMD = -0.32, 95% CI: -0.52 to -0.11) .
-The heterogeneity between subgroups for TG was significant (p=0.09).
-The subgroup analyses also suggested that aerobic exercises alone and resistance exercise alone can significantly reduce the level of LDL-C, with SMD -0.21, 95% CI: -0.37 to -0.04 and SMD -0.35, 95% CI: -0.56 to -0.15 respectively, but combination of aerobic and resistance exercise had no significant effect on LDL-C, which may due to small sample size as only 1 study was included in this subgroup.
-The heterogeneity between subgroups was insignificant (p=0.66).
-Regarding HDL-C, all three subgroups showed insignificant results and there was no difference between subgroups (p=0.94).
-(Fig. 5).
+In the subgroup analysis, resistance exercise alone could significantly reduce TC, but with a small effect size (SMD = –0.31, 95% CI: –0.51, –0.10), while neither aerobic exercise alone nor its combination with resistance exercise could improve TC.
+Heterogeneity between the subgroups was not significant (P = 0.81).
+Both resistance exercise alone and its combination with aerobic exercise could significantly reduce TG levels, with small (SMD: –0.32, 95% CI: –0.52 to –0.11) and moderate (SMD: –0.59, 95% CI: –1.06 to –0.12) effect size, respectively.
+However, aerobic exercise alone did not improve TG.
+There was no significant heterogeneity between the subgroups for TG (P = 0.10).
+The subgroup analyses also suggested that aerobic exercise alone and resistance exercise alone can significantly reduce LDL-C levels (SMD: –0.21, 95% CI: –0.37 to –0.04; SMD: –0.35, 95% CI: –0.56 to –0.15, respectively), but the combination of aerobic and resistance exercise had no significant effect on LDL-C, which may due to the small sample size, as only one study was included in this subgroup.
+Heterogeneity between the subgroups was not significant (P = 0.66).
+All three subgroups showed non-significant results for HDL-C, and there was no difference between the subgroups (P = 0.94) (Fig. 5).

 Effect of physical activity on glucose metabolism parameters